crosvera/pdbtidy_proposal/proposal.markdown

 ---------------------------------------------

 ### 3.1.- Name of the idea:
-  PDB-Tidy: A Command-line tool for manipulating PDB files.
-Based on the idea proposed by the mentor Eric Talevich[5][6].
+  [PDB-Tidy: A Command-line tool for manipulating PDB files.][5]
+Based on the idea proposed by the mentor Eric Talevich[6].

 ### 3.2.- Programming language: